biasenthusiast1/systematicbiasreduction/README.md

 -metric mrr_cut_10 -batch_size 16 -max_input 12800000 -epoch 1
 -eval_every 10000 -max_doc_len 221 -max_query_len 32 -lr 3e-6 -n_warmup_steps 160000`

-4. Run 'inference.py' to retrieve the relevant documents of the dev srt queries. that is forked into [this repository]().
+4. Run `inference.py` to retrieve the relevant documents of the dev srt queries. that is forked into [this repository](https://github.com/biasenthusiast1/OpenMatch).
 The command should be as follows:

 `python inference.py -task ranking -model bert -max_input 60000000 -vocab prajjwal1/bert-tiny -pretrain prajjwal1/bert-tiny -checkpoint ./checkpoints/bert-tiny_bias-aware.bin -res ./results/bias_inferences/inference_bert-tiny_bias-aware.trec -max_query_len 32 -max_doc_len 221 -batch_size 256 -test queries=./data/target_queries/neutral_queries.tsv,docs=./data/collection.tsv,trec=./data/target_queries/run.neutral_queries.trec`
 ##### In order to evaluate the proposed bias-aware loss function and calculate the level of gender biases inside the retirieved documents of each run file:

-1. Use 'calculate_mrr.py' script to calculate the MRR of the run file.
+1. Use `calculate_mrr.py` script to calculate the MRR of the run file.

 2. You may use `runs_calculate_bias.py` and `model_calculate_bias.py`
    scripts for calculating the TF ARab and TF Boolean metrics introduced in